 See also: The ultimate travel guide to the Îles des Saintes, Guadeloupe

-- Luxury Accommodation Tip: Hôtel Bois Joli
+Luxury: Hôtel Bois Joli (pictured)

 Day 6: La Soufriére Volcano